nyorain/vil/docs/own/done.md

+- [x] fix IO viewer being stuck because we can't get a new command {still not fixed, even when using LCS & new update logic}
+	- [x] fix dlg_assert(found), gui/cb.cpp
+	- [x] use/implement LCS and better general strategy when in swapchain mode for command matching/finding the best hook from last frame
 - [x] alternative view of DeviceMemory showing a better visualization of the resources placed in it (and the empty space)
 - [x] proper shipping and installing